jasperkpangan/jasperkpangan.github.io/_posts/2021-09-04-ml-grabtaxi.md

 *This is my final project for our Machine Learning class.
 We were tasked to create a machine learning model using any dataset of our choice.*

 ## Motivation
 Now that most of us are working from home, one thing we surely don't miss is **commuting**.
-But prior to pandemic, most of us have experienced the *carmageddon* along EDSA.
+Prior to the pandemic, most of us have experienced the *carmageddon* along EDSA.
 Traffic is one of the biggest crisis in our country that several administrations failed to solve.
 One of the major causes of the heavy traffic in our country is the poor public transportation system [[1]](https://philkotse.com/safe-driving/top-5-major-causes-of-traffic-in-the-philippines-5736).
 With the constant breakdown of the country's main transit system [[2]](https://rappler.com/newsbreak/iq/things-to-know-about-metro-manila-public-transport-system) and lack of options due to insanely long queue and madness experienced when using public transportation, many Filipinos resort to alternatives.
 In particular, ride sharing services has grown exponentially during the last decade, specifically Grab.

 In 2018 alone, Grab users traveled the cumulative total of 920 million kilometers [[3]](https://www.carguide.ph/2019/01/7-facts-and-figures-about-grab-in-2018.html) with over 35,000 partner drivers.
 Grabe reported to have cut down travel time by 70%, but still customers demand for better service [[4]](https://www.techinasia.com/internet-flooded-complaints-grab-scrutinize-app).
 Since Grab receives around 600,000 bookings per day, [[5]](https://rappler.com/business/grab-philippines-drivers-not-enough-passenger-bookings) they experience an undersupply of vehicles to meet the passenger demand.
 Hence, it is a common frustration among Filipinos booking for Grab to experience the following: (1) waiting for a long time to book a ride to no avail, (2) costly ride, and (3) drivers cancelling their ride.